 The Invisible String by Patrice Karst

-Flora Scott is a Counsellor at Kennedy School and can be seen by appointment at Central & Stanley Wellness Centre (www.stanleywellnesscentre.com).
+Flora Scott is a school counsellor and can be seen by appointment at Central & Stanley Wellness Centre (www.stanleywellnesscentre.com).